ayushpandeynp/browser-measurement/README.md

 # Browser Measurement Experiment

-Please follow the instructions below step by step to install the requirements.
-If you face any issue/error on any part of the step, please contact me before moving on to the next step.
+Please follow the instructions below step by step (1-3) to install the requirements.
+If you face any issue/error at any part of the step, please contact me before moving to the next step.

 ### Step 1
 Download this respository.
 You can use the green **Code** button on this page then **Download ZIP**.
 After download, unzip the file.